Developer122436/activitiesWebApp/README.md

 # Activities-Project

-Developed through web courses in degree & internet web app from scratch, Worked on front-end and back-end in this project, Developed using .Net Core Web API, Azure, VS Code, React-Hooks, TypeScript, REST, MSSQL and more.
+Developed through web courses in degree & internet web app from scratch, Worked on front-end and back-end in this project.

+Technologies:

+.Net Core Web API, Azure, VS Code, React-Hooks, TypeScript, REST, MSSQL and more.

 To view the system , access the web app with the following user email and password: